eclipsesource/emfforms-website/content/gettinginvolved/content.md

 **Writing bug reports**

 Please provide a short and concise explanation of the problem and a snippet to reproduce the issue, ideally a JUnit test case that outlines the expected behavior.
 You are also invited to enter feature requests.
-Please use [Bugzilla](https://bugs.eclipse.org/bugs/enter_bug.cgi?product=ecp) to report bugs and feature requests.
+Please use [GitHub Issues](https://github.com/eclipse-ecp/org.eclipse.emf.ecp.core/issues) to report bugs and feature requests.

 **Commit Message Guidelines**